str8ht/Conference-Management-Program/Application_Package/README.txt

 lists down on a piece of paper or on a chalk board, only to be lost or erased later on.
 Directors were also having to resort to separate phone and computer applications for the two timers, which was inconvenient and drained battery life on their devices.
-Moreover, it is a constant challenge for directors to keep track on motions, in order of disruptiveness, to be consistant with Robert's Rules of Order.
+Moreover, it was a constant challenge for directors to keep track of motions, in order of disruptiveness, and be consistant with Robert's Rules of Order.
 The Conference Management Program puts all of these tools into one location, allowing for ease of use, ease of access, and ease of mind.